hammouda101010/turbowarp-bsky-api/README.md

   - Block and mute annoying users
   - Search posts and profiles
   - ...and more!
+### Things It Can't Do:
+- Steal Your Credit Card Information
 ## Release Plan:
 ~~v1.0 pre-alpha: first version~~

 ~~v1.0 alpha: Created testing bot and more API interactions. major bug fixes. do not use.~~

-**v1.0 beta: current. unstable and unfinished. major bug fixes.**
+**v1.0 beta: current. unstable and unfinished. major improvements.**

 _v1.0-release-candidate: Extension complete.
 Meets standards of full release with minimal issues.
 During this release period, preparations for full release include gallery thumbnail, sample project, documentation, etc._

 ## Active Development
 ### v1.0-beta:
 - Complete the rest of the API (thread gates, user lists, post filters, languages list, etc.)
-- Bug-fixes
+- Bug-fixes (if there are any bugs)
-- More error-handling
+- More error-handling (or maybe not)
 - video embeds
 - ~~(if required) future rewrite in favor of Bluesky's OAuth login method~~